Embed This Data

 - FDI Inflow:

-Although the UAE is considered one of the Middle East’s least corrupt countries, most decisions of any significance are made by the ruling families of the various emirates.
-The judiciary is not independent, and the political leadership reviews court rulings, but the rule of law is generally well maintained.
-All land in Abu Dhabi, largest of the seven emirates, is government-owned.
+Although the UAE is considered one of the Middle East’s least corrupt countries, most decisions of any significance are made by the various emirates’ ruling families.
+The judiciary is not independent, and court rulings are subject to review by the political leadership, but the rule of law is generally well maintained.
+Each emirate is allowed to decide on how ownership of land may be transferred within its borders.

 The UAE has no income tax and no federal-level corporate tax.
 Different corporate tax rates exist for certain activities in some emirates.
 There is no general sales tax, and the overall tax burden equals 22.4 percent of total domestic income.
 Government spending amounts to 28.2 percent of total domestic output.
 Large oil revenues have kept the government budget in surplus and public debt below 15 percent of GDP.

 Business regulatory efficiency has improved.
 There is no minimum capital requirement for establishing a business, and licensing requirements have been streamlined.
 Labor regulations are relatively flexible, and the non-salary cost of employing a worker is moderate.
 The UAE cut energy subsidies in 2015, but commercial airlines in the U.S. and Europe have charged that there are “obvious and massive” state subsidies to Emirates and Etihad airlines.

 The UAE’s average tariff rate is 3.6 percent.
 Foreign ownership levels are generally capped at 49 percent.
 State-owned enterprises include Emirates Airlines and Emirates National Oil Company.
 In many cases, at least 51 percent of a business must be owned by a UAE national.
 The modern financial sector provides a full range of services.
 Capital markets are open and vibrant and are becoming more competitive.